St. Petersburg sailor killed in attack receives Purple Heart

 Haitham and two others killed in the attack received the Purple Heart medal in separate ceremonies this weekend.
 The three were also honored during a special wreath-laying on Friday.

-“I’m still feeling numb,” said Haitham’s mother Evelyn by telephone Saturday evening.
+“I’m still feeling numb,” said Haitham’s mother, Evelyn Brady, by telephone Saturday evening.

 She has previously expressed how proud she is of her son for deciding to follow in her footsteps joining the Navy, but how much she misses him at the same time.